-Abbie Rosen/Lariat staff Tiffany (left) and Nicole Wesley, freshmen from Baton Rouge, La., patrol the outfield this season for head Coach Glenn Moore and the Baylor softball team.
+Abbie Rosen/Lariat staff

+Tiffany (left) and Nicole Wesley, freshmen from Baton Rouge, La., patrol the outfield this season for head Coach Glenn Moore and the Baylor softball team.
 Nicole starts in right field for the Lady Bears and Tiffany starts in left field.

-Talented twins adjust quickly to college By Will Parchman Sports writer t's a bond that helped carry them 450 miles away from their home to play softball, a bond that tied them to each other and, as they'll admit today, has kept them together.
-That bond shared by Nicole and schools we wanted," Tiffany said.
+Talented twins adjust quickly to college

+By Will Parchman Sports writer

+T's a bond that helped carry them 450 miles away from their home to play softball, a bond that tied them to each other and, as they'll admit today, has kept them together.

+That bond shared by Nicole and Tiffany Wesley is their interminable friendship.

+Nicole and Tiffany are twins.

+"When we were getting recruited, we both thought we could split up if we needed to so we could go to the schools we wanted," Tiffany said.
 "But now that we're here together, I really don't think I could have come without her because I would have missed her too much."

 Nicole could only smile and agree.
 "Everybody always has a tough time transitioning from high school to college and being away from home," Nicole said.
 "But for me, I know it really wasn't that bad because I had something here with me that was familiar.
+I really enjoy having her here

+with me."

+Their faces have the same ruddy

-I really enjoy having her here with me." complexion, they both stand at a formidable 6 feet tall and they even play at the same level, with batting averages just .012 points apart.
+complexion, they both stand at a formidable 6 feet tall and they even play at the same level, with batting averages just .012 points apart.

 "A lot of people have problems telling us apart," said Nicole, almost indistinguishable from her sister if not for the hair band strapped across her head.
-"It's really funny because most people can't tell us apart when they meet us, but after they get to know us they say we look like complete opposites."
-The freshman pair might not have predicted they'd both be starting on a top-25 program in their first season, but here they are.
+"It's really funny because most people can't tell us apart when they meet us, but after they get to know us they say we look like complete oppo-

+The freshman pair might not have predicted they'd both be starting on a

+top-25 program in their first season, but here they are.
 The two have started all 26 games for the Lady Bears in the outfield this season, Tiffany in left field and Nicole in right.
 Head Coach Glenn Moore said starting freshmen is usually a daunting task, but not when these two are concerned.

 "I think they're pretty intimidating with their size, height and speed," Moore said.
 "They've won their whole life at everything they've done.
-On the field, off the field, they've just been Please see SMU, page 6 friendship.
+On the field, off the field, they've just been

+Please see TWINS, page 4

+Baylor alumnus

+Ron Mercer

+plays with children during a

+mission trip to

+Juarez, Mexico,

+in 2005.
+During

+spring break,

+more than 400

+Baylor students

+will travel to

+Mexico, Honduras and India for

+various mission